wangxizhe2017/nlp_project/README.md

 This repo is modified from [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm).

-The project report is [Story Cloze Test with Fine AdjustmentSchemes of GPT-2 Model](https://github.com/wangxizhe2017/nlp_project/blob/master/Story%20Cloze%20Test%20with%20Fine%20AdjustmentSchemes%20of%20GPT-2%20Model.pdf)
+The project report is [Story Cloze Test with Fine AdjustmentSchemes of GPT-2 Model](https://github.com/wangxizhe2017/nlp_project/blob/master/Story%20Cloze%20Test%20with%20Fine%20AdjustmentSchemes%20of%20GPT-2%20Model.pdf).

-## Original README
+## README

 This is a PyTorch implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.